 Governance considerations are a key determinant of credit quality for all issuers.
 MBTA benefits from strong support from the Commonwealth of Massachusetts, both financial and operational, that has resulted in key credit metric improvements in recent years.
 After severe weather led to systemwide failures in the winter of 2015, the governor appointed a special panel to review the management and financial condition of the MBTA, which resulted in the establishment of a Fiscal and Management Control Board (FMCB).
-The five-member FMCB was initially delegated authority over the system through June 30, 2020.
+The five-member FMCB was initially delegated authority over the system through June 30, 2020, which has been extended to June 2021.
+The governor's proposed budget contemplates a new and separate MBTA board be established.